 \subsection{Training Points}

 An important ingredient in designing a robust emulator lies in generating the input training points.
 Points which are drawn randomly and uniformly from the pre-defined range (see Table \ref{tab:prior_range}) do not show a space-filling property.
-As a result, in many regions in the high-dimensional space, the distance between any two points can be very large and the emulator will lack information of its neighbourhood.
-Hence, the prediction can be very poor in these regions.
+As the dimensionality of the problem increases, the emulator may lack training information in its neighbourhood and the prediction can be very poor in these regions.
 Moreover, one would need a large number of training points to accurately model the power spectrum.
 For example, a recent work by \citet{2021arXiv210603846S} shows that one would need $\sim 10^{5}$ training points to build an emulator with deep neural networks with uniform random sampling.

-To circumvent these issues, the natural choice is to instead generate Latin Hypercube (LH) samples, which demonstrate a nice space-filling property as shown in Figure \ref{fig:lhs_illutrate}.
+To circumvent these issues, the natural choice is to instead generate Latin Hypercube (LH) samples, which demonstrate a space-filling property as shown in Figure \ref{fig:lhs_illutrate}.
 The idea behind a LH design is that a point will always occupy a single cell.
 For example, if we consider the design shown in Figure \ref{fig:lhs_illutrate}, each column and row contains precisely one training point (in 2D).
 Similarly, in a 3D case, each row, column and layer will have one training point and this extends to higher dimensions.
 Intuitively, for a 2D design, this is analogous to the problem of positioning $n$ rooks on an $n\times n$ chessboard such that they do not attack each other.